 Top 15 Networking Interview Questions & Answers You Should refer before the Interview

 The world has taken to digitalisation like fish to water.
 Computers are being relied on for every task and their interconnection has become highly significant.
-In this course the persons who are it’s guardians in turn are very vital to any organization.
-The people who maintain hardware and software, recover lost data and protect data software are seeked by all the top IT companies.
-Job roles such as a Cloud Administrator, Data Centre Manager, Senior Network Analyst are up for those skilled in networking.
+In this course, the persons who are its guardians in turn are very vital to any organization.
+The people who maintain hardware and software, recover lost data, and protect data software are sought by all the top IT companies.
+Job roles such as Cloud Administrator, Data Centre Manager, and Senior Network Analyst are up for those skilled in networking.
 The US Bureau of Labour Statistics reveals as of 2018 the growth rate for Network administrators is at 5% with a median salary of 82,000 USD which makes up a pretty good amount.

 1) Describe how RAID configurations for hard drives work.